Frank Riggs: Arizona Superintendent of Public Instruction campaign

-In the 2018 Arizona Republican primary election, Riggs ran for state Superintendent of Public Instruction against college professor Dr. Bob Branch, incumbent Diane Douglas, former Basis Charter Schools Director of Charter School Development Jonathan Gelbart and former public school teacher Tracy Livingston.
+In the 2018 Arizona Republican primary election, Riggs ran for state Superintendent of Public Instruction against college professor Dr. Bob Branch, incumbent Diane Douglas, former Basis Charter Schools Director of Charter School Development Jonathan Gelbart, and former public school teacher Tracy Livingston.
 A week after the election in which Riggs traded the lead with Dr. Branch several times, Riggs came out ahead by only 249 votes.
 However, he lost the race to Democrat Kathy Hoffman in the November 6, 2018, general election.

+Death

+Riggs died in Arizona on December 20, 2023, at the age of 73.